 Skills sessions: Workshops and presentations on a specific topic, such as psychometric tests or interviews, led by an employer or a careers adviser.
-All advertised on CareerConnect.
+All advertised on CareerConnect

-Micro-internships: Two- to five-day voluntary, fulltime work placements with a host organisation, run in 9th week every term.
+Micro-internships: Two- to five-day voluntary, full-time work placements with a host organisation.